glacier-modding/G2WwiseDataTool/README.md

   --version                        Display version information.
 ```

+### Example Usage
+G2WwiseDataTool.exe -i "InputPath\Windows\SoundbanksInfo.xml" -o "OutputPath" -s

+**For automation with Wwise please see the automation section in the G2WwiseProject repository.**

 ## Credits
 - [2kpr](https://github.com/2kpr) - For helping by adding support for events which contain multiple audio objects and events which contain multiple mixed stream type audio objects.